 Based upon the foregoing process, on January 25, 2012, the compensation committee granted an aggregate of 1,260,000 PVUs to our named executive officers.
 The Stock Price Hurdle applicable to the granted PVUs requires the closing price of our common stock to equal or exceed, for twenty consecutive trading days, \$20.40 (the closing price of our common stock on January 25, 2012 was \$15.11), during the period beginning on January 25, 2014 and ending on January 24, 2016.
 If the applicable Stock Price Hurdle is not satisfied prior to January 24, 2016 (the "Termination Date"), the PVU awards will be automatically forfeited.
 The PVUs are subject to the terms and conditions of the 2006 Plan and a Notice of Grant of Restricted Stock Unit and Restricted Stock Unit Agreement.
-In addition, the PVUs are also subject to the following provisions regarding changes in the employment status of a PVU holder: (i) the PVU award will be forfeited in full if the holder's employment with the Company is terminated for cause (as defined in the holder's employment agreement) or voluntarily by the holder prior to the Termination Date; (ii) if the holder's employment is terminated by the Company without cause (as defined in the holder's employment agreement) and the Stock Price Hurdle is subsequently satisfied prior to the Termination Date, the Time-Vested Percentage of the PVUs will will vest on the date the Stock Price Hurdle is satisfied; (iii) if the holder causes to be an employee due to death or disability, the Time-Vested Percentage of the PVUs will west, provided that the pershare consideration received by holders of common stock in connection with such Change in Control equals or exceeds \$20.40.
-"Time-Vested Percentage" means (a) the quotient of (i) the number of full months that have elapsed from the PVU grant date up to the date of the holder's termination of service and (ii) forty-eight, times (b) one hundred, provided that the Time-Vested Percentage shall never exceed one hundred.
+In addition, the PVUs are also subject to the following provisions regarding changes in the employment status of a PVU holder: (i) the PVU award will be forfeited in full if the holder's employment with the Company is terminated for cause (as defined in the holder's employment agreement) or voluntarily by the holder prior to the Termination Date; (ii) if the holder's employment is terminated by the Company without cause (as defined in the holder's employment agreement) and the Stock Price Hurdle is subsequently satisfied prior to the Termination Date, the Time-Vested Percentage (as defined below) of the PVUs will vest on the date the Stock Price Hurdle is satisfied; (iii) if the holder ceases to be an employee due to death or disability, the Time-Vested Percentage of the PVUs will immediately vest; and (iv) if the Company experiences a Change in Control (as defined in the 2006 Plan) prior to the Termination Date, 100% of the PVUs will vest, provided that the per share consideration received by holders of common stock in connection with such Change in Control equals or exceeds \$20.40.
+"Time-Vested Percentage" means (a) the quotient of (i) the number of full months that have elapsed from the PVU grant date up to the date of the holder's termination of s